-8.2 Initial Mitigation Monitoring Activities and Performance Criteria

-The purpose of the Project's mitigation monitoring program is to assess the effects of enhancement activities, as well as to provide guidance for habitat management in the event of negative environmental stressors that may affect ecosystem function.
-Where possible, the monitoring program will implement the South Coast Index of Biological Integrity, a part of the SWRCB Surface Water Ambient Monitoring Program (SWAMP), in conjunction with CRAM, to determine ecosystem function.
-The project would use CRAM to provide quantitative evaluation of mitigation site waters during the initial monitoring period, as well as qualitative monitoring that would include monitoring and mapping of non-native invasive species, unnatural or excessive erosion, and other negative environmental stressors.
+8.2 Initial Mitigation Monitoring Activities and Performance Criteria negative environmental stressors that may affect ecosystem functions and services.
+Where possible, the monitoring program will implement the South Coast Index of Biological Integrity, a part of the SWRCB Surface Water Ambient Monitoring Program (SWAMP), in conjunction with CRAM, to determine ecosystem functions and services.
+The project will use CRAM to provide quantitative evaluation of mitigation site waters during the initial monitoring period, as well as qualitative monitoring that will include monitoring and mapping of non-native invasive species, unnatural or excessive erosion, and other negative environmental stressors.